djaus2/GPSMapIoTHub/README.md

       - The period, a numerical parameter in milliseconds
     - eg. ```Set-30000```  sets the period between sends to 30 seconds _(approx)_.

-> 2Do add abilty to send these from GPSMap app.
+> Have added abilty to send commands from GPSMap app to teh device.

 ## Getting Started